LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Add client side metric for tracking clicks on dashboard "Go to Sample Finder" button
   * Start on the Choose Values tab if available
   * Remove "Has Any Value" (no-op) filter type
+  * Change `isSampleFinderEnabled` to look for Biologics experimental flag

 ### version 2.138.4
 *Released*: 3 March 2022